judyzhu-math/how-unlucky-am-i/README.md

 Since all of my male breeding pets are rare-colored, I use a parent multiplier of 3.

+## Update

+After about 250 eggs, I finally got one rare-colored egg and one shiny egg!✌️✌️

+The egg gods finally answered, but only after a long statistical silence.
+The simulator and the math things below can still work though!

 ## Egg Schedule

 My egg production was not the same every day.